Accessing our services

 Redfern Legal Centre's geographical catchment area covers over 40 suburbs, including:

+This is not a complete list of the suburbs we cover, and some of our services are statewide.
 If we are not able to assist you, we can put you in touch with other services that can help.

-What if I live out of area?
+What if you live out of area?

 If you live outside our catchment area, we may refer you to a community legal centre closer to you.
 Use the Community Legal Centres NSW recommendation app to find your local community legal centre.